Determining the Age of a Canon Lens Using Serial Numbers and Date Codes

 The next two numbers, "02", are meaningless in determining how old a Canon lens is.
 This is a Canon internal code (that is occasionally omitted).

-You now know the manufacture date for your lens - But - You cannot know how long the lens was in inventory, in shipping transit and on a shelf until it was originally purchased (without having the original receipt or a reputable person accurately informing you).
+While you now know the manufacture date for your lens, you do not know how long the lens was in inventory, in shipping transit, and on a shelf until it was originally purchased (without having the original receipt or a reputable person accurately informing you).